Martin Stühmer

 Who I Am

 Today I lead technology strategy for cloud-native solutions on Azure.
-Before this, I was Director Consulting Services at CGI, working with enterprise teams on architecture and transformation.
-I’m a Microsoft Certified Trainer and IHK-certified instructor, and I maintain several open-source NuGet packages.
+Before this, I was Director of Consulting Services at CGI, working with enterprise teams on architecture and digital transformation across multiple industries.

 What I Do